Vitaleng/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a script that removes all letters from input
+write a script that reverse its input